 1984 was drawing to a close when an unemployed German food technician, Günther Stoll, was suffering from a paranoid episode that had been persisting for quite a while.
 On more than one occasion, he would mention “them” to his wife.
 Apparently, he believed that “they” were after him.
 This had been happening long enough that she got used to hearing about “them” or “they”.
 However, one particular evening the situation would take a turn for the worse and end in tragedy.
 The strange mystery that would unfold is named the YOGTZE-Fall.
-This is a story has left people wondering if Günther’s paranoia was based on something or someone real rather than imaginary.
+This story has left people wondering if Günther’s paranoia was based on something or someone real rather than imaginary.

 What is YOGTZE?